-One thing that helps with the stress of a new pregnancy is having a detailed plan.
-For just this reason, the baby experts here at Mustela have created a month-by-month pregnancy checklist.
-In this guide, we’ll explain what you’ll need to do each month so you can rest easy while you prepare for your little one’s arrival.
+The baby experts here at Mustela have created exactly that!
+In this month-by-month guide, we’ll explain what you’ll need to do each month so you can rest easy while you prepare for your little one’s arrival.

 First Trimester Pregnancy Checklist